VINTERGATAN IV: Cosmic phases of star formation in Milky Way-like galaxies: Acknowledgements

 \section{Acknowledgements}

-ASO thanks Eric Andersson for discussions.
+ASO thanks Eric Andersson for insightful discussions and the anonymous referee for their comments that helped improve this manuscript.
 ASO, FR, and OA acknowledge support from the Knut and Alice Wallenberg Foundation and the Royal Physiographic Society of Lund.
 ASO and OA are supported by grant 2019-04659 from the Swedish Research Council.
 This work used the COSMA Data Centric system at Durham University, operated by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 This equipment was funded by a BIS National E-infrastructure capital grant ST/K00042X/1, DiRAC Operations grant ST/K003267/1 and Durham University.
 DiRAC is part of the National E-Infrastructure.